openrlbenchmark/openrlbenchmark/README.md

 Similarly, we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
 The environment id is stored in the `env_id` key, and the experiment name is stored in the `exp_name` key.
 The metric we are interested in is `charts/episodic_return`.
 You can also customize the legend with the `cl` query string, such as `ppo_lstm?cl=PPO w/ LSTM`.

-The labels of the figure can be customized with the `--xlabel` and `--ylabel` flags.
-The `--ncols` flag specifies the number of columns in the figure.
-The `--ncols-legend` flag specifies the number of columns in the legend.
+The labels of the figure can be customized with the `--pc.xlabel` and `--pc.ylabel` flags.
+The `--pc.ncols` flag specifies the number of columns in the figure.
+The `--pc.ncols-legend` flag specifies the number of columns in the legend.
 The `--output-filename` flag specifies the filename of the output figure

 The command above generates the following plot: